sebasrodusa/ProsperityFIN-Financial-Platform-Planning-6288/README.md

    # VITE_CLERK_PUBLISHABLE_KEY, VITE_CLERK_FRONTEND_API,
    # VITE_CLERK_SIGN_IN_URL, VITE_CLERK_SIGN_UP_URL and CLERK_WEBHOOK_SECRET
    ```
    The app will fail to start without valid Supabase and Clerk credentials.
+The
+   Supabase URL and key must be provided via environment variables, otherwise the
+   application will throw an error during startup.
 3. Start the development server:
    ```bash
    npm run dev